Apolline-Lille/apolline-backend-ng/HOWTO.md

 Type in `docker-compose up`in the folder where docker_compose.yml lies.

 The backend will start, and shortly after expose all required services on port 80.

-# Good practices
+# User management
-This step is not mandatory, but is highly recommended as a fine-tuned user management usually avoids a lot of various problems.
+This step is not mandatory, and should be followed ONLY if you want to create different user than the ones bundled with the backend.

+The backend already provides a `grafana` user with read rights for Grafana, and a `apollineapp` user with write rights for the Android application.

 ## Creating a new user
 Go to http://localhost/admin, which will open the Chronograf tool.